saiprashanthts1995/Airflow_Project/README.md

 # Airflow_Project
 Orchestrate Data Engineering activities using Airflow

-## for the purpose of this project, I have provisioned Apache Airflow which is present in AWS as an serverless service.
+For the purpose of this project, I have provisioned Apache Airflow which is present in AWS as an serverless service.
 I have provisioned a server which is of small worker for practice purpose with only one worker.
 Below Image shows the Airflow environemnt created using AWS
 ![AWS_Airflow](https://github.com/saiprashanthts1995/Airflow_Project/blob/main/images/airflow.PNG)

 ## Below represents the list of task which I have accomplised using the Airflow environment which was created before